univention/ucsschool-id-connector/src/README.rst

 to remove mappings from a specific role.
 Only one mapping is chosen by the rules just described.

 The priority order for the roles was chosen in order of common specificity in UCS@school.
 A student is usually ever only a student.
-But teachers, staff and school admins can have mutliple roles of those three.
+But teachers, staff and school admins can have multiple roles of those three.

 Please be aware that removing the ``school_classes`` field in particular is not sufficient to prevent certain user roles from being added or removed from school classes.
 This is due to the technical situation that changing the school classes